Ingibjorg/TelemetryTracker/README.md

 # TelemetryTracker
-This project was a work done as a part of my MSc Thesis
+This work represents the game telemetry analysis done as a part of my MSc Thesis

 **The TelemetryTracker.py runs on Windows and requires Python 3.6 and is an altered version of [Mouse-n-Key](https://github.com/pablotheissen/Mouse-n-Key)**